ikvk/imap_tools/README.rst

 * *mark_seen* = True, mark emails as seen on fetch
 * *reverse* = False, in order from the larger date to the smaller
 * *headers_only* = False, get only email headers (without text, html, attachments)

+BaseMailBox instance has attribute mailbox.last_search_ids, it fills after each fetch - msg ids from search command

 Email attributes
 ^^^^^^^^^^^^^^^^